openvinotoolkit/openvino/src/bindings/js/docs/code_examples.md

 ## node-addon-api module

-[node addon api](https://github.com/nodejs/node-addon-api) is used to create Openvino JavaScript API for Node.js.
+[node addon api](https://github.com/nodejs/node-addon-api) is used to create OpenVINO JavaScript API for Node.js.
 The quickest way to learn is to follow the official [examples](https://github.com/nodejs/node-addon-examples).
-It is recommended to check out the tutorial [how to create a JavaScript object from a C++ object](https://github.com/nodejs/node-addon-examples/tree/main/src/2-js-to-native-conversion/object-wrap-demo/node-addon-api).
+It is recommended to check out the tutorial on [how to create a JavaScript object from a C++ object](https://github.com/nodejs/node-addon-examples/tree/main/src/2-js-to-native-conversion/object-wrap-demo/node-addon-api).